 Wedding catering tips depend on what you prefer, and decisions can seem difficult to make, considering the range of choices and palates to please.
-But for that same reason, much can done with a lot of options.
+But for that same reason, much can be done with a lot of options.

 Elegant, sit-down dinners, casual buffets – and everything in between – all have one thing in common: your choices reflect your “couple personality” – your taste and style; your sense of adventure, playfulness and/or tradition; even your thoughtfulness.
 It’s important to think about what makes you unique and let the food and drinks take it from there.

-Here are wedding catering tips and 2018 catering trends to lead you in the right direction.
+Here are a few wedding catering tips and 2019 catering trends to lead you in the right direction.

 First and Foremost: Determine Your Budget